2022 Canadian Hillman Prize

-The 2017 Hillman Prize will be given to a reported story or series published or broadcast in 2016.
-Eligible entries include reporting in newspapers, magazines and online, as well as television and radio, tablets and multimedia.
+The 2022 Hillman Prize will be given to a reported story or series published or broadcast in 2021.
+Eligible entries include reporting in newspapers, magazines and online, as well as television, radio and podcasts, tablets and multimedia.
 Entries must have been published in Canada and been widely accessible to a Canadian audience.
 Self-published work is not eligible.

 The Canadian Hillman Prize winner(s) will be awarded a $5,000 honorarium and a certificate at our event to be held in-person in Toronto on March 31 2022 (if the status of pandemic restrictions allow),